-Note: This page contains information about the side effects of naloxegol.
-Some of the dosage forms included on this document may not apply to the brand name Movantik.
+Note: This document contains side effect information about naloxegol.
+Some dosage forms listed on this page may not apply to the brand name Movantik.

 Common side effects of Movantik include: abdominal pain.
 Other side effects include: diarrhea and flatulence.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-In addition to its needed effects, some unwanted effects may be caused by naloxegol (the active ingredient contained in Movantik).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, naloxegol (the active ingredient contained in Movantik) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bloody, black or tarry stools

 - severe abdominal or stomach pain, cramping, or burning